nemonik/hands-on-DevOps/readme.md

 . ./set_env.sh
 ```

+If you're doing this class on your MITRE Lifecycle running OS X running on the MITRE network you will **not** want to set any proxy related environmental variable.
+You will only need to set the `CA_CERTIFICATES` and `VAGRANT_ALLOW_PLUGIN_SOURCE_ERRORS` environment variables.
+So, you'd comment out (i.e., prepend the line with pound sign) all but the last two environment variables in the the `set_env.sh` bash script.

 If you have no HTTP proxy and no SSL inspection to be concerned about, the alternative is to execute `unset.sh` BASH script to unset all these values:

 ```bash